Himrese/fabric-logicGates-1.21/README.md

 9. In the game, use the following command to obtain different Logic Gate blocks:
     /give @a mymod:objectname

+## P.S.
+If you want to see the source code for minecraft (our code has the extend source code in it) Run ./gradlew genSources on VScode Terminal.

 ## License

 This template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.